 Mesquite Flat Sand Dunes Trail is a 2.8 mile lightly trafficked out and back trail located near Death Valley, California that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from October until April.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from October until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Nice but small an crowded. the dunes in mojave are much better

 Gorgeous!
 Dunes are soft at the top and hard at the bottom.
 Hoof it to the far and tallest dunes, the views are worth it.

 A desert sand dune experience as in Sahara

 If this the hike in the Mesquite Sand dunes, then it is well worth it, very photogenic dunes, highly recommend for a sunrise or a sunset moment, have fun exploring!

 Amazing scenic views!
 The sand is awesome!
 You don't feel as if you are in NV/CA